 Let's say you believe that because of genetics nobody can do anything to really improve their own core health, so surgery, radiation, or the use of pharmaceuticals, or maybe physical therapy are your only options for symptom control.
 If this is your belief, then you are a believer in modern industrialized medicine, along with its methods, and the enormous pharmaceutical marketing campaigns that cleverly and insidiously influence you to believe their perspective.

-However, if you believe that the human body has an innate potential to be well, then your belief system aligns with that of chiropractors and other alternative medicine doctors; clinical practitioners who base their work on that initial premise of innate potential, and current, published science.
+However, if you believe that the human body has an innate potential to be well, then your belief system aligns with that of chiropractors and other licensed alternative medicine doctors; clinical practitioners who base their work on that initial premise of innate potential, and current, published science.

 Which one describes your core beliefs?
 You can't believe both.
 Not including the rare genetic diseases that have a proven genetic component, either you believe that you are a genetic product and your destiny has been sealed inside you since before you were born (known as genetic determinism), or you believe the opposite: that there are things outside of genetics, "epigenetics," that have major influences over the expression of health and function in our bodies, giving possibilities and potential for human healing, or conversely, for malfunction.